Asthma And Indoor Air Quality

 The link between dampness and respiratory problems is well established.1 Multiple studies have shown that dampness and mold (fungi) are associated with asthma diagnosis, asthma symptoms, colds, nasal symptoms, and eczema.
 Recently, several studies have shown that indoor dampness actually causes asthma attacks in children with asthma.2 Adults living in damp homes also have more asthma attacks.

 There are many reasons why dampness can cause breathing problems.
-Moisture can lead to the growth of mold indoors.3 Dust mites are common in humid environments.
+Moisture can lead to the growth of mold indoors, affecting air quality.3 Dust mites are common in humid environments.
 Damp environments may have more allergenic bacteria.
 Moisture may cause carpeting and vinyl flooring to release irritating chemicals.2 Standing water attracts cockroaches.
 It can be difficult to tell which allergen or irritant is causing asthma symptoms.

 About 10% of the population is allergic to mold, and about 5% have allergic symptoms.4 Dampness and mold are found in 18% to 50% of buildings.1 Visible mold and dampness, a musty odor, and water damage indicate water problems in the home.2 Common causes of water problems in the home are leaks, condensation, damp crawl spaces and basements, inadequate ventilation, and plumbing problems, as well as bathing and cooking.5